 Storyline Online.
 Videos of really good picture books being read aloud.

 eReaderIQ.
 Free ebooks for kids.
-This has good assortment of chapter books, nonfiction picture books, and poetry books.
-The book selection changes as this site captures popular freebies during the last 24 hours.
+This has a good assortment of chapter books, nonfiction picture books, and poetry books.
+The book selection changes as this site capture popular freebies during the last 24 hours.

 PJ Library.
 PJ Library sends free Jewish children’s books to families across the world every month.
 Families with kids ages 6 months through 8 years old with Judaism as part of their lives, are welcome to sign up, regardless of their Jewish background, knowledge, or observance.

 Loyal Books.
 Free audiobooks for kids featuring timeless classics like Black Beauty, Little Women, The Adventures of Tom Sawyer, and Railway Children.